 Ideally, whatever method is used will have the flexibility to stop or delay payments when needed.
 Flexibility can be especially important during a broad-scale business interruption like the one being experienced now.

 Managing accounts payable remotely can raise some issues, as well.
 For instance, businesses need to make sure payments leave an audit trail and that policies and practices conform to compliance requirements, Cassel says.

 Alistair Bambridge, CEO of New York-based Bambridge Accountants, says maintaining communication between the various points in the payables chain may be challenging when people aren’t working in the same physical space.
 Bambridge says his firm and his firm’s clients are turning to videoconferencing and messaging apps to stay in touch with team members.

 Another consideration should be identifying an accounts payables solution with a view to the long game.
 That means one with integrated communication as well as tools for compliance and appropriate sign-offs.
 When employees are distributed, they can’t step into one another’s office to discuss a payment, for instance.

 Those types of solutions are already available.
-Synaptic, for example, is a cloud-based solution that allows clients to automate supplier payments via virtual card payments, automated reconciliation, and flexible payment options.
+Synaptic AP, for example, is a cloud-based solution that is compatible with Salesforce and other ERPs.
+Synaptic AP clients can automate supplier payments via virtual card payments, automated reconciliation, and flexible payment options.

 Ultimately, having employees remotely handle accounts payables is a technological and process challenge most businesses can handle.
 And no matter how businesses solve the accounts payable puzzle during the current crisis, it’s likely to have a lasting and ultimately positive impact.